PyConPL/Book/2015/presentations/attaching_legs_to_a_snake/text.md

 Python is a powerful language by itself.
 The robust standard library and the myriad of additional packages make it a Swiss Army knife of programming languages.
 But sometimes it is not enough.
 When you need to integrate with a low-level C API or execute heavy computations without the interpreter overhead, writing a Python extension module might be a good idea.

-This artice will show you how to write, build and run an extension; what C API you can use in it and what to remember about; how to link to shared libraries and what does Boost.Python simplify.
+This article will show you how to write, build and run an extension; what C API you can use in it and what to remember about; how to link to shared libraries and what does Boost.Python simplify.

-Full source codes for all example modules below can be found on github [1].
+Full source codes for all example modules below can be found on GitHub [1].

 ## Overview of the extension's anatomy

 ### Head

-As any code written in C, Python extensions must load the appropriate header file to let the compiler know what functions of the Python C API are available.
+Like any code written in C, Python extensions must load the appropriate header file to let the compiler know what functions of the Python C API are available.
 We usually only need to include one file:
 ```
 #include <Python.h>